Dorset Council - Planning System

 Recent Dorset Council planning applications (with expiry date) affecting our parishes:

-Recent Dorset Council planning decisions affecting our parishes:
+Recent Dorset Council planning decisions affecting our parishes can be seen by following this link and searching for the application.

 Search and comment on local planning applications